Bubble Column vs Hurricane Column

 Therapeutic benefits of Sensory Columns:

-• Development: Interaction and movement are key elements of the tube’s experience, helping develop tactile, visual and social skills.
+• Development: Interaction and movement are key elements of the tube’s experience, helping to develop tactile, visual and social skills.

 1 .
-What goes inside the columns?:
+What goes inside the columns?

 • Hurricane Column: The Hurricane Column is filled with specially treated polystyrene beads circulated by an air fan.